×

 Speak With a Skilled Albany Criminal Defense Lawyer Today

 Facing statutory rape allegations in New York is a serious matter that requires immediate legal support.
-At O’Brien & Eggleston, PLLC, our Albany County Sex defense lawyers are dedicated to protecting the rights of the accused and fighting for the best possible outcome.
+At O’Brien & Eggleston, PLLC, our dedicated Albany Sex crime defense lawyers are protecting the rights of the accused and fighting for the best possible outcome.

 Contact our team today for a confidential consultation and learn how we can help you move forward with strength and clarity.